Public Protection Committee

 PURPOSE OF COMMITTEE

-To provide assurance on the statutory regulatory duties placed on the Council for:
+To receive assurance on the statutory regulatory duties placed on the Council for:

-· Civil contingency responsibilities for local resilience and prevention
+- Civil Contingency responsibilities for local resilience and prevention; and

 REMIT OF COMMITTEE